davidkimai/Heuristics/README.md

 ## Prompt Protocols
 > Note: Protocols include a pseudo-code style of what I like to call prompt programming, a synthesis of code syntax and natural english prompts.
-This may become more popular as LLMs can recognize structure and syntax better than they can recognize text.
+This may become more popular as LLMs are exceptional at recognizing structure and syntax, potentially due to a symbolic persistence layer (meaning persists longer in symbols).
 The delimiters allow for nesting and recursion (layering thought), and the structure allows scaffolding reasoning in a more dynamic sense then Chain of Thought.
 >
 >
 > These prompt protocols allow the agent to run "cognitive shortcuts" by leveraging memory as a library of organized prompt protocols/templates, a sort of "attractor" that guides interactions toward guided and structured logic.
 These also act as hypercompressed signal carriers of persistence—each output becomes the input for the next prompt.